ArchangelX360/gradle-icon-generator-plugin/examples/large-generated-project/README.md

 You should see that the "incremental 3X", while technically running on the same number of file during the last run, only processed the new batched of X files, taking thus way less time than the "3X" run.

-If the example is not large enough for your taste, we invite you to bump the number of files in configuration of the `generateLargeRepository` task in the `build.gradle.kts`.
+If the example is not large enough for your taste, we invite you to bump the number of files.